whoward/docs/markdown/reference/test-configuration.md

 "capture-html": true
 ```

-### Enable Selenium 2's Automatic Screenshots
+### Enabling WebDriver's Automatic Screenshots

-Selenium 2 captures automatic screenshots in every server side failure (e.g. element not found).
-Differently from Selenium, Sauce prevents this by default to reduce traffic back and forth from your tests, causing a considerable improvement in most tests.
-If you are willing to spend some of your testing time in them, you can get these screnshots back by turning this feature back on:
+Selenium WebDriver captures automatic screenshots in every server side failure (e.g. element not found).
+Sauce prevents this by default to reduce network traffic during tests, resulting in a considerable performance improvement in most tests.
+If you'd prefer, you can re-enable screenshots.
+Note that enabling this feature may incur a performance penalty.

-Notice: this setting only affects Selenium 2 tests.

-`Key:`
-webdriver.remote.quietExceptions

-`Value Type:`
+Key: `webdriver.remote.quietExceptions`

-bool
+Value type: bool

 Example: